kuba--/yag/README.md

 		}
 	}

-**Note 2 (Webserver):** if you remove properties: "ConsolidationStep", "ConsolidationFunc" properties from config file, webserver will not consolidate datapoints
+**Note 2 (Webserver):** if you remove properties: "ConsolidationStep", "ConsolidationFunc" from config file, webserver will not consolidate datapoints.

-**Note 3 (Webserver):** if you add "maxDataPoints" parameter > 0 then "ConsolidationStep" can be changed by webserver to return around "maxDataPoints".
-For instance, for following metrics received from StatsD, ConsolidationFunc: "avg" and maxDataPoints = 7
+**Note 3 (Webserver):** if you add "maxDataPoints" parameter > 0 then "ConsolidationStep" can be changed by webserver to return _around_ "maxDataPoints".
+For instance, for following data points received from StatsD daemon:

-	[[0,1384613389],[0,1384613399],[0,1384613409],[0.5,1384613419],[0.75,1384614209]]
+	[0,1384613389],[0,1384613399],[0,1384613409],[0.5,1384613419],[0.75,1384614209]

-output datapoints are:
+ with ConsolidationFunc: "avg" and maxDataPoints=7, webserver will output following data points:

 	[0.12, 1384613389]